-Not all check cashing options are equal.
-Retail stores, independent check cashers, and even some grocery chains may charge between 1%–5% of the check’s total value.
-Banks and credit unions, on the other hand, often provide check cashing services for free if you’re an account holder.
-Some even allow you to cash checks drawn on their bank without an account, though a small fee may apply.
+Not all check cashing options charge the same fees.
+Retail stores and independent check cashers may charge between 1% and 5% of your total check amount.
+Banks and credit unions, however, often cash checks for free if you are an account holder.
+Some banks even cash checks drawn on their institution for non-customers, although a small fee may apply.

 2. Use ATMs Strategically